selewirre/language_evolution_toolkit/project_outline.md

 ## Closing Remarks

-For now, this is the structure I suggest/used in the past.
+For now, this is the structure I am working on right now.
 It is not without its faults.
-I would love to talk in detail about all the above and figure out an optimal definition and functionality for each entity.
-My code is not complete and has various errors, hence I think I will not share it at the time.
-Once we start off with the project, I would love for us to set up a github project and start fresh.
+I would love suggestions about all the above and figure out an optimal definition and functionality for each entity.

 Best,